-Towamencin Township is heavily residential, containing several pockets of mixed-use, institutional and commercial uses, as well as several open spaces.
+Towamencin Township is mostly residential, containing several pockets of mixed-use, institutional and commercial uses, as well as several open spaces.
 The Township parks system is comprised of approximately 215 acres spread over 13 park sites.

 There is one large piece of agricultural land left in the Township called Freddy Hills Farm which is located on Sumneytown Pike.
+This is also the location of a mini golf establishment and an ice cream store.
 Non-motorized connections to these lands should be planned for now since future use of these lands is uncertain.